 Often an entertainer maintains an ongoing relationship with an entertainment lawyer, much like a patient with a family doctor, and if special problems arise, such as tax problems, criminal charges, or bankruptcy, the entertainment attorney will help the entertainer find a specialist.
 For example, if an entertainer faces a lawsuit, the entertainment attorney can help the entertainer find a lawyer who specializes in the specific type of litigation at issue (such as a copyright dispute).

-The first step in finding an entertainment attorney is to be sure you know what you want to accomplish.
-The best way to locate an attorney is through referrals from other entertainers.
+The first step in finding an entertainment attorney is to be sure you know your goals.
+Often, the best way to locate an attorney is through referrals from other entertainers.
 It is also possible to locate, interview, and hire a entertainment attorney through an online directory, like Nolo's Lawyer Directory.
-The Volunteer Lawyers for the Arts (VLA) in New York City (www.vlany.org) SLESYD maintains a national directory of various organizations offering legal assistance for musicians.

 You should also ask whether the attorney believes that your expectations are realistic.
 Also, remember to ask questions about the timing of services.
 Will the lawyer return all of your phone calls personally?
 What other entertainers does the lawyer or law firm represent?
 How long will it take to get you a first draft of a contract?

 The fee agreement is negotiated between you and your lawyer and establishes the payments and the lawyer’s responsibilities.
 Read it and understand your rights as a client.
 If you sign a fee agreement, be sure to include a provision stating you have the right to drop your attorney at any time.
 (In many states, such as California, a client always has the right to terminate the attorney for any reason or no reason.)

-Beware, however: Some entertainment attorneys use unique billing systems.
+Some entertainment attorneys use unique billing systems.
 An attorney may, for example, charge the entertainer a percentage of the “value” of a deal.
-This “value billing” system is an unpredictable combination of hocus-pocus and greed.
-Only the powerhouse firms engage in value billing.
+This “value billing” system can be unpredictable.
+Usually, only the powerhouse lawyers engage in value billing.
 Beware of attorneys who may attempt to switch to value billing during the period of legal representation.
 Every lawyer should provide a retainer letter up front saying how charges will be calculated.